-Key to Disclosures Corporate Governance Council Principles and Recommendations
+Key to Disclosures

+Corporate Governance Council Principles and Recommendations

 Name of entity:

-Aus Tin Mining Limited
+Aus Tin Mining Ltd

 ABN / ARBN: Financial year ended:

-84 122 957 322 30 June 2016
+84 122 957 322 30 June 2017

-Our corporate governance statement2 for the above period above can be found at:3

-✓ This URL on our website: austinmining.com.au/corporate governance
+Our corporate governance statement2 for the al ☐ These pages of our annual report: ✓ This LIRL on our website: austinmining

-The Corporate Governance Statement is accurate and up to date as at 13th September 2016 and has been approved by the board.
+This URL on our website: austinmining.com.au/corporate governance The Corporate Governance Statement is accurate and up to date as at 28 September 2017 and has been approved by the board.

-The annexure includes a key to where our corporate governance disclosures can be located.
+The annexure includes a key to where our corp orate governance disclosures can be located.

-Date: 13th September 2016
+Date: 28 September 2017

-Name of Secretary authorising lodgement:
+Name of Director or Secretary authorising lodgement:

+Heave

 Karl Schlobohm

-Heliope